The Cutest Couples At The Oscars Red Carpet Are Something To Behold

 Some call it the Academy Awards.
 Others call it the Oscars.
 We call it Hollywood Prom — and Hollywood Prom starts long before the actual awards ceremony.

 During the hours-long red carpet lead-up to the biggest Hollywood award show, A-Listers smile for the cameras, flexing their best couture and wry smiles.
 Aside from the jewels, the nominees' most significant accessory is the person they have on their arms.
-In addition to the fixtures of Hollywood coupledom, we kept our eye out for some wild cards.
+In addition to the fixtures of Hollywood coupledom, we're keeping our eye out for some wild cards.
 Lady Gaga and her ex-fiancee, Christian Carino, recently split.
-Who did Gaga show up at the Oscars with?
+Who will Gaga show up at the Oscars with?

 These are the cutest couples on the 2019 Academy Awards red carpet — from the obvious duos to the surprises.